2 week AI Audit

 Yes.
 Same memo.
 The output is a structured audit memorandum with the opinion, materiality threshold, scope, exceptions, and remediation sequencing on the first three pages.
 The committee gets the same shape they already read from external auditors.
 No separate audit-committee cut.

 Yes.
-We deliver the working-paper substrate.
+We deliver the working-paper package.
 Big-4 and mid-tier audit firms increasingly co-engage with us when their finance clients need AI assurance evidence the framework auditor cannot produce alone.

 Cadence